 Now that the winter season is upon us, one of the most common water issues caused by cold weather are frozen pipes.

 When it freezes, water in a pipe expands.
-This creates pressure on the pipe and could cause it to break, regardless if it is plastic or metal.
-Pipes that freeze most frequently are swimming pool feeder lines, outdoor hose bibs, and water supply lines and unheated interior areas like basements, attics, garages and crawl spaces.
-As well, pipes that run against exterior walls that have little or no insulation are also subject to freezing.
+This creates pressure on the pipe and could cause it to burst, regardless if it is plastic or metal.
+Pipes that freeze most frequently are swimming pool feeder lines, outdoor hose bibs, water supply lines and unheated interior areas such as basements, attics, garages and crawl spaces.
+And watch out for pipes that run against exterior walls because their lack of insulation makes them susceptible to freezing.

 Ideally, you would have drained the water from your pipes in the fall, before the temperature dipped below zero.
 Now that we’re in the middle of winter, here are some tips to prevent pipes from freezing now: